 Summary of Other Relevant Research

-ATRT2 members representing various SO/AC provided the following input on the process:
+ATRT2 members representing various SO/ACs provided the following input on the process:

 There was limited time to get the actual work done, and future teams should consider the possibility of limiting certain meetings.
 Whereas the face-to-face meetings were very productive, the conference calls were not as productive.